rajeski/Global-PISA-Findings-Visualization/README.md

 #### Global-PISA-Findings-Visualization
 ##### Udacity, Global PISA Findings Data Visualization Project
-This project is a data analysis and a Jupyter Notebooks visualization of worldwide rankings and scores amongst the OECD.
+This project is a data analysis using Jupyter Notebooks for the data visualization of worldwide rankings and scores amongst the OECD nations.